databyjp/docs/docs/deploy/configuration/backups.md

 import JavaCode from '!!raw-loader!/_includes/code/howto/configure.backups.java';
 import CurlCode from '!!raw-loader!/_includes/code/howto/configure.backups.sh';

-Weaviate's Backup feature is designed to work natively with cloud technology.
+Weaviate's Backup feature is designed to work natively with cloud technology and provides comprehensive data protection.
 Most notably, it allows:

 * Seamless integration with widely-used cloud blob storage, such as AWS S3, GCS, or Azure Storage
 * Backup and Restore between different storage providers
 * Single-command backup and restore
 * Choice of backing up an entire instance, or selected collections only
+* Support for different backup methods: Full Backup and upcoming Incremental Backup
 * Easy migration to new environments

 :::caution Important backup considerations

+:::caution Important backup considerations

 - **Version Requirements**: If you are running Weaviate `v1.23.12` or older, you must [update](/deploy/migration/index.md) to `v1.23.13` or higher before restoring a backup to prevent data corruption.
 - **[Multi-tenancy](/weaviate/concepts/data.md#multi-tenancy) limitations**: Backups will only include `active` tenants. `Inactive` or `offloaded` tenants in multi-tenant collections will not be included.
 Be sure to [activate](/weaviate/manage-collections/multi-tenancy.mdx#manage-tenant-states) any required tenants before creating a backup.
+- **Node Configuration Limitations**: Backups are tied to specific node configurations.
+You cannot restore a backup from a 3-node cluster to a single-node cluster.
 :::

 ## Backup Quickstart